Wildlife groups pressure Big Pharma to curb crab blood addiction

 However, the testing industry’s impact on the U.S. crab population is disputed, with varying estimates of how many die during bleeding or after they are returned to the ocean.

-Swiss biotech company Lonza (LONN.S), a leader in the field, said that good stewardship had led to “stable to increasing” populations.
+Swiss biotech company Lonza, a leader in the field, said that good stewardship had led to “stable to increasing” populations.

 Regulatory hurdles to rFC also remain, with U.S. standards group U.S. Pharmacopeia (USP) last week scrapping plans to put the synthetic test on an equal footing with industry-standard crab blood trials.